- 1 Top 7 Best Computer Cases Compared

 #4 NZXT H510 CA-H510B-W1 Compact ATX Mid-Tower – Best for Cable ManagementWHY WE LIKE IT: Keeping your cables organized is easy with the included patented cable routing kit on this computer case.
 A front port that supports USB-C, two included 120-millimeter fans with a maximum capacity for seven fans, a tempered side glass panel, seven expansion drive slots, and up to 10.7-inch motherboard support for Mini-ITX, Micro-ATX, ATX and EATX models.

 Keeping your cables organized within your computer case can be difficult.
 But the NZXT H510 Compact ATX Mid-Tower has a proprietary cable control kit that keeps them organized and features channels and straps for a straightforward and easy to manage system.
 Cables aside, you can also prioritize cooling with this computer case.
 This case comes with two 120 millimeter fans that can be installed on the front panel but can accommodate a total of seven fans.
+If you’re looking for a gaming computer specifically, check out the best computer for VR.

 And it features a removable bracket that can support 240-millimeter radiators.
 You’ll also like that this case supports up to seven 2.5-inch drives and three 3.5-inch drives.
 Additionally, the front panel features USB-C connectivity for modern electronic compatibility.
 Speaking of modern, check out the best router for gaming.